ymdahi/dev-box/readme.md

 * You switch between versions with: `update-alternatives --set php /usr/bin/phpXX`, where XX is the version you want to switch to.
 * The following PHP modules are also installed for each version:
   * `php-curl php-dev php-gd php-mbstring php-zip php-mysql php-xml php-json`

+#### Additional Scripts

+Look at the `conf/scripts/` folder for additional scriptings, including scripts that will:

+* import databases
+* install composer
+* install drush
+* install drupal
+* install wordpress